 8. You Like Working with People

-Even if you don’t consider yourself to be “techie” or a geek, you can still thrive in this environment if you can work with others.
+Even if you don’t consider yourself to be a “techie” or a geek, you can still thrive in this environment if you can work with others.
 Being able to communicate a problem in clear terms is vital to any role in cybersecurity.

 While a degree in computer science or information systems will jumpstart your entry, hiring managers want solid soft skills.
 Many of the cybersecurity concepts can be learned with hands-on work experience as you work alongside security engineers and learn the technical skills on the job.